Rock and Roll Hall of Fame: Library and archives

 The Rock and Roll Hall of Fame and Museum's Library and Archives is the world's most comprehensive repository of materials related to the history of rock and roll.
-The Library and Archives is located in a new building on the Metro Campus of Cuyahoga Community College in Cleveland's Campus District.
+The library and archives are located in a new building on the Metro Campus of Cuyahoga Community College in Cleveland's Campus District.

-The Library and Archives' mission is to collect, preserve and provide access to these materials.
-The Library and Archives operates on two levels: people may come into the library and read books and magazines, listen to music and other recordings, and watch videos and films.
-More serious scholars, historians and journalists may also make an appointment for access to the archival collections under the supervision of the staff archivists.
+The library and archives' mission is to collect, preserve, and provide access to these materials.
+The library and archives operates on two levels: people may come into the library to read books and magazines, listen to music and other recordings, and watch videos and films.
+More serious scholars, historians, and journalists may also make an appointment for access to the archival collections under the supervision of the staff archivists.

 The library is composed of books, academic dissertations, and other references.
-It also includes popular magazines, scholarly journals and trade publications; commercial audio and video recordings, and research databases.
+It also includes popular magazines, scholarly journals, and trade publications; commercial audio and video recordings; and research databases.

 The archival collections include music-business records from record executives, artist managers, labels, historic venues, recording studios, specialists in stage design and lighting, and long-running concert tours.
 The collections also contain important individual items, such as personal letters penned by Aretha Franklin and Madonna, handwritten working lyrics by Jimi Hendrix and LL Cool J, papers from music journalists such as Sue Cassidy Clark, and rare concert recordings from CBGB in the 1970s.